Danielle Green smiling with long brown hair parted down the middle wearing a white button up shirt

 Yet, while we remain leading placemakers in the minds of many, it may be that the most important work has not yet been done, right where we live.

-THURS · Jan 11th, 2024
+THURS · January 11, 2024

-AI joins the team: integrating ai into research
+AI joins the team: Integrating AI into research

 Explore the dynamic relationship between the Jobs to be Done (JTBD) framework and AI in research with renowned industry expert Jim Kalbach.
 Investigate the pivotal role of AI tools, including ChatGPT, in refining target jobs, generating comprehensive job maps, and swiftly grasping unfamiliar fields.
 AI can improve efficiency but also learn from Jim about the importance of understanding its limitations.

-THURS · Dec 21st, 2023
+THURS · December 21, 2023

-Personal Brand Sprint
+Personal brand Sprint

 Focus on your brand, defining the path of your choosing.
 This session will be focused on personal brand, but can easily be done for a small business or start-up.
 In this hands-on session, Heather will lead you in the method she has used as a Design Strategist for Reverence Global digital media firm and as an independent consultant.